-For students applying during the 2020-21 academic year, we understand recent developments are adding stress.
+For students applying during the 2020–21 and 2021–22 academic years, we understand the pandemic is adding stress.
 We want to reassure you that you will not be at a disadvantage in the review of your application.

 We are in this together.
-We hope to navigate these difficult times with you and to serve as a resource as you begin your college application journey.
+We hope to navigate these difficult times with you and to serve as a resource on your college application journey.
 We encourage you to read "What We Care About in This Time of Crisis ," a collective statement from college admission deans, including Stanford’s Dean Richard H. Shaw.

 One of our core values is to practice holistic admission.
 We will continue to review the pieces of the application as an integrated whole, and in the context of the unprecedented events we are living through now.

 We recognize the ongoing challenges created by the COVID-19 pandemic, including limited access to admission testing worldwide, and are extending this year’s test optional policy to a second year.
 For 2020–21 or 2021–22 first year and transfer applicants, Stanford will review applications with or without ACT or SAT test scores, leaving the decision in the hands of the applicant.

 - If you are not able to take the ACT or SAT, your application will not be at a disadvantage.

 - If you have already taken the ACT or SAT, and you feel that your scores are a positive reflection of your academic preparedness, then you are welcome to self-report them.
 Your application will not be at a disadvantage if you choose not to report your scores.

 - In the Stanford Application Questions, you will have the opportunity to let us know whether you have submitted or will be submitting ACT or SAT scores.